aashaya/myapp/README.md

     - **Action**: Indicate that no further assistance is needed.
     - **Expected Response**: RoboReceptionshould thank the user for their inquiry and say goodbye.

-#### Appointment Date/Time Not Available.
-Look for Next Availalbe Appointment and book first slot available
+#### New patient booking an emergency appointment when there is no slots open on user provided date.
+Looking for next available appointment and accepting the first offered slot:

 #### Test Steps: